 Figure 5.
-Results from $\mu$ Dose-measurements of two loess standards (Nussy = upper part; Volkegem = lower part).
-Values on the x-axis represent the number of total $\alpha$ -counts.
-Y-axis-values give the respective radionuclide concentration either in % (K) or in mg · kg-1 (Th and U).
-The different colours of the symbols represent three different $\mu$ Dose-devices (see legend).
+Results from $\mu$ Dose measurements of two loess standards (Nussy - a; Volkegem - b).
+Values on the x axis represent the number of total $\alpha$ counts.
+The y-axis values give the respective radionuclide concentration either in percent (K) or in milligrams per kilogram (mg kg-1) (Th and U).
+The different colours of the symbols represent three different $\mu$ Dose devices (see legend).
 The bold lines illustrate the median values derived from the determined results.
-Dashed lines indicate the $2\sigma$ -deviation.
+Dashed lines indicate the $2\sigma$ deviation.